vvscher/DeepState-to-KML/README.md

-# DeepState-to-KML
+# DeepState to Google Maps (KML)
-Allows you to import latest DeepState data into Google Maps
+Allows you to import latest DeepState data into Google Maps (My Maps)